Exactly solvable conformal field theories: Basics of 2d CFT

 The generators of the Witt algebra include the translation generator $\ell_{-1} = -\frac{\partial}{\partial z}$, and the dilation generator $\ell_0 = -z\frac{\partial}{\partial z}$.
 In fact, $(\ell_{-1},\ell_0,\ell_1)$ generate the infinitesimal conformal transformations of the Riemann sphere.
 The corresponding Lie group is the group of \myindex{global conformal transformations} $PSL_2(\mathbb{C})$, whose elements act as

 Now, in a quantum theory, symmetries act projectively on states.
 And projective representations of an algebra are equivalent to representations of that algebra's central extension.
 Therefore, the algebra that describes local conformal transformations in conformal field theory is the Witt algebra's central extension, called the Virasoro algebra.
-The \myindex{Virasoro algebra} $\mathfrak{V}$ has generators $(L_n)_{n\in\mathbb{Z}}$ that correspond to the Witt algebra generators, plus a central generator $\mathbf 1$.
-The commutation relations are
+The \myindex{Virasoro algebra} $\mathfrak{V}$ has generators $(L_n)_{n\in\mathbb{Z}}$ that correspond to the Witt algebra generators, plus a central generator.
+We assume that the central generator has only one eigenvalue in a given CFT, called the \myindex{central charge} $c\in\mathbb{C}$.
+We replace the central generator with $c$ in the commutation relations:

-The \myindex{central charge} $c\in\mathbb{C}$ is a fundamental parameter not only of the Virasoro algebra, but also of any conformal field theory built on that algebra.
+Then we consider $c$ as a parameter not only of a CFT, but also of the underlying Virasoro algebra.